Home

 • Pizza:

-• Restaurants: My favorites, all very San Francisco, none fancy, not super-expensive, but consistently first rate, innovative food: A16SF.com, Chapeau, Citizen Cake, Clementine, Delfina, Desiree, Fringale, Greens, Hayes Street Grill, Incanto, Pesce, Piperade, & Zuni.
-Ethnic: Bodega, Helmand, Kiss, Limon, Mai's, Maki, Slanted Door, & Ton Kiang.
+• Restaurants: My favorites, all very San Francisco, none fancy, not super-expensive, but consistently first rate, innovative food: A16, Chapeau, Citizen Cake, Clementine, Delfina, Desiree, Flour + Water, Fringale, Greens, Hayes Street Grill, Hog Island Oyster Co., Incanto, Pesce, Piperade and Zuni.
+Ethnic: Bodega, Dosa, Helmand, Kiss, Limon, Mai's, Maki, OTD, Sebo, Slanted Door, & Ton Kiang.

 • Restaurant Reviews: Patricia Unterman's (of Hayes Street Grill) reviews have long been the best and most critical look at restaurants, food shops, and producers.
 No one serious about food can afford to miss her.
 Less comprehensive than Zagat's but far more intelligent and reliable.
 Subscribe to Unterman On Food.
 Her new book, San Francisco Food Lover's Guide, is indispensable.
 Available in all bookstores and at the Hayes Street Grill.